-If figure 3 correctly described the full climate policy problem, then the Worry could be false, even though the candidate population axiologies differ.
+If Figure 5.3 correctly described the full climate policy problem, then the Worry could be false, even though the candidate population axiologies differ.
 In the figure, the ethical question under consideration is what future decarbonization rate should be achieved: 100%, 0%, or some other optimum in between?
 The recommendations of two population axiologies are considered.
 These give different evaluations of different options.
 Total Utilitarianism rises convexly as the decarbonization rate increases; Average Utilitarianism rises only concavely.
-Thus, Average Utilitarianism thinks that a decarbonization rate of 90% would be only slightly worse than 100%, but Total Utilitarianism thinks 90% would be much worse than 100%.
+Thus,